NisooJadhav/resources/readme.md

 PRs (Pull Requests) are welcome!
 If you have a valuable resource to add or want to improve existing content, feel free to contribute.
 Together, we can make this collection even better! 🌟

+## Star ⭐

+If you love this project, show your support ❤️ by giving us a star 🌟.

 ## License 📜

 This project is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 It is based on a work at [Web Resources](https://your-live-site-url).